cnlohr/embeddedDOOM/README.md

  * Type "make emdoom.size" - it'll show you a list of all of the DATA, BSS and TEXT items, increasing in size (second column) as well as size of all sections.
 You probably care about .text, .rodata, .data and .bss.

+## TODO:

+Figure out how to separate out things like the lines and line segments into rodata and .data/.bss.

+## To port

+Edit i_video.c
+Edit i_system.c
+Configure stubs.h to your liking.